 VCE VET Animal Studies

 The VCE VET Animal Studies program is drawn from a national training package and offers a portable qualification which is recognised throughout Australia.
-This qualification provides students with the knowledge and skills to pursue a career or further training in the animal care and management industry; in areas such as animal control and regulation, animal technology, captive animals, companion animal services and veterinary nursing.
+This qualification provides students with the knowledge and skills to pursue a career or further training in the animal care and management industry; in areas such as animal control and regulation, animal technology, captive animals, companion animal services, grooming, horse breeding and veterinary nursing.

-ACM20110 Certificate II in Animal Studies: provides students with the skills and knowledge to enter the Animal Care and Management industry.
+Certificate II in Animal Studies provides students with the skills and knowledge to enter the Animal Care and Management industry.
 Employment opportunities reflect roles such as Animal Care Attendant, Animal Shelter Attendant, Kennel Hand, Cattery Attendant, Pet Shop Attendant and Assistant Dog Groomer.

 Back to Top